 Following are the case studies given to the students.
-They have to design the ER model by
+They have to design the ER model by carefully the go thru these cases by making analysis.

-1. A university registrar's office maintains data about the following entities:

-- Courses, including number, title, credits, syllabus, and prerequisites; - Course offerings, including course number, year, semester, section number, instructor(s), timings, and classroom; - Students, including student-id, name, and program; - Instructors, including identification number, name, department, and title.
+- 1. A university registrar's office maintains data about the following entities: - Courses, including number, title, credits, syllabus, and prerequisites; - Course offerings, including course number, year, semester, section number, instructor(s), timings, and classroom; - Students, including student-id, name, and program; - Instructors, including identification number, name, department, and title.